xylous/grzegorz/README.md

 # grzegorz

-Grzegorz - a minimal pair generator.
+`grzegorz` - a minimal pair generator.

-> "That name is a hack to make the speaker bite themself"
-- a wise discord user
+What's it useful for?
+Consider that you're learning a new (real) language: like any sane person, you want to learn the phonetics, both to be able to hear words and to be able to speak (Tip: if you learn to it at the beginning of your journey, you won't have to struggle fixing bad pronunciation habits later on).
+But, in order to learn the sounds, you have to be able to differentiate between them.
+You won't get far if you keep messing up your `ou`s and `u`s in French.

+Enter: minimal pairs - pairs of words that differ by only *one* sound.
+Think: bit - pit (english), rue - roux (french) etc. When you test yourself, you're given the pronunciation of a word and then you have to check if you've got it right.
+After a few tests, your ability to *know* what sound you heard increases, even outside of said tests.

+### No, but: simply, why?

-~~Maybe deciding to start learning Polish wasn't a good choice.~~ I spent an hour looking for a list of minimal pairs in Polish but in vain, I found nothing.
+~~Maybe deciding to start learning Polish wasn't a good choice.~~

+I spent an hour looking for a list of minimal pairs in Polish but in vain, I found nothing.
 And so it struck me: I can just get a frequency list, slam it into a minimal pair generator, and create my own list!
 But getting the pronunciations for such a long list of words manually?
 No, I had to incorporate a pronunciation scraper into this project.
-So practically, you give Grzegorz a list of words in plain text, every word on its own line, and then the minimal pair generator is ran.
+So practically, you give `grzegorz` a list of words in plain text, every word on its own line, and then the minimal pair generator is ran.

 ## Getting started